C++98 OOP: Deep Dive into Classes and Objects

 Sensor(int p) : pin(p) {} // 带参数的构造函数

 In constructors, the member initializer list is the preferred way to initialize class members.
-Many people are accustomed to using assignment statements inside the constructor body to "initialize" member variables, but in C++ semantics, this is not true initialization—it is "default construct first, then assign."
-For certain types of members, this "construct then assign" approach is not even valid.
+Many developers are accustomed to using assignment statements inside the constructor body to "initialize" member variables.
+However, under C++ semantics, this is not true initialization—it is "default construct, then assign."
+For certain member types, this "construct then assign" approach is not even valid.

 Let's look at the difference between the two: